aebabis/roguelike/BACKLOG.md

   - Auto-pickup
   - Trash/drop (playtest trashing)
   - Try flow or Typescript
+  - DamageEvent for subtracting health.
+No animation for 0 damage
 - Low
   - CSS Layout
   - Come up with a better name for "speed"